Presheaf automata: Automata with counters

 \begin{exa} Let $m,n>0$ and let $X$ be a $(\cG\times \N)$-automaton with

-This can be obtained from an automaton corresponding to a VASS with two vertices $x,y$ and a single edge $e$ by identifying configurations in $x$ differing by $n$ and all configurations in $y$ with value at least $m$.
-Yet this automaton does not correspond to any VASS since the set $X[\emptyset]$ is finite. \end{exa}
+This can be obtained from an automaton corresponding to a VASS with two vertices $x,y$ and a single edge $e$ by identifying configurations in $x$ that differ by $n$ and all configurations in $y$ with value at least $m$.
+This automaton does not correspond to any VASS, since the set $X[(\vo,\star)]$ is finite. \end{exa}